This article describes some ways to repair a steel front fork or frame well enough to get you rolling again, without access to professional tools.

 Check the steerer carefully for cracks.
 These will be most evident while you are applying force to bend the steerer.

-Usually when the fork is bent forward, the frame will be undamaged.
-Because the lines extended from the down tube and head tube cross more or less directly over the hub axle, a vertical impact does not produce large bending stresses on these tubes!
+Usually, the frame will be undamaged.
+Because the intersection of lines extended from the down tube and head tube is more or less directly over the hub axle, a vertical impact does not produce large bending stresses on these tubes!

 If the front triangle -- and front fork -- of a bicycle frame are aligned correctly, the front wheel will track in line with the rider.